Seeing whales and dolphins in their ocean homes can be an exhilarating, moving and even life-changing experience.

-In the United States, WDC is a founding partner on three voluntary education and recognition programmes:
+In the United States, WDC is a founding partner on four voluntary education and recognition programs:

 - Dolphin SMART promotes responsible viewing and stewardship of wild dolphins and currently has participating operators in Florida, Alabama and Hawaii.

-Across the globe, WDC promotes opportunities for watching whales and dolphins from land, where possible, as this can be a wonderful – and generally non-intrusive - viewing method.
-It also offers the chance for the public to get involved in citizen science, such as our Shorewatch programme in Scotland.
+If you are considering booking a trip outside the US, WDC provided input and guidance for the International Whaling Commission's comprehensive guide to whale watching across the globe.
+WDC also promotes opportunities for watching whales and dolphins from land, where possible, as this can be a wonderful – and generally non-intrusive - viewing method.
+It also offers the chance for the public to get involved in citizen science, such as our Shorewatch program in Scotland.

-We create educational materials and presentations for passengers and whale watch naturalists in many different languages and regions.
+We create educational materials for passengers and whale watch naturalists in many different languages and regions.